 What if you could repair those achy joints, restore the energy you had in your twenties, boost your ability to bounce back from injury or illness, erase wrinkles and age-related skin damage, or even prevent or reverse chronic disease?

 Well, with the help of these longevity-boosters, you may be able to do just that with your own form of healthcare.

 Based on the latest advancements in longevity science and technology, here are the top 5 anti-aging supplements and therapies to keep your body and mind performing at their peak for years to come.

 1. Stem Cells

-Stem cells are a unique type of cell that have the ability to transform into other specialized cells such as heart, neurons, skin, and more.
+Stem cells are a unique type of "day zero" cell that have the ability to transform into other specialized cells such as heart, neurons, skin, and more.
 Stem cells can also divide and multiply to produce more stem cells.

 This built-in repair system is essential to longevity.
 It’s how the body responds to inflammation and restores optimal function of damaged or aging tissues along with the elasticity of your skin.

 Unfortunately, as we age, our supply of stem cells drastically diminishes (by as much as 100- to 10,000-fold in some tissues and organs!).
 Stem cells can also begin to mutate with age, which reduces their quality and thus their ability to repair and regenerate tissues in your body.

 Stem cell exhaustion is a hallmark biological process of aging.
 It happens as a result of accumulated toxins, DNA damage, protein damage, and mitochondrial dysfunction over time.